CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Introduction

 In this paper, we build \textbf{CC-Riddle}, a \textbf{C}hinese \textbf{C}haracter riddle dataset that covers the majority of common simplified Chinese characters.
-First, we crawl Chinese character riddles from the Internet as many as possible.
-In order to cover more characters in CC-Riddle, we generate brand new character riddles with a BART-based model.
-The characters can be decomposed into two levels.
-The first decomposition level comes from the open source IDS dictionary\footnote{\url{https://github.com/cjkvi/cjkvi-ids}}.
-It contains 88937 characters from CJK(Chinese, Japanese, Korean script) Unified Ideographs and their decomposition sequences.
-The second level comes from HanziCraft\footnote{\url{https://hanzicraft.com/}}, a web application that provide information on Chinese characters in a clean format.
-These two ways of decomposition will be shown clearly in Section 3.
-After that, we finetune the pre-trained BART model by feeding the character as well as its pinyin, decompositions and explanation as input, then use the fine-tuned model to produce character riddles.
-In the experiment, we evaluate the BLEU score of generated riddles for 100 characters.
-All riddles generated by the fine-tuned model are gathered and filtered manually to construct the target dataset.
-Finally, we build a QA system based on CC-Riddle and this assures the quality of its character riddles.
-Besides, the QA experiment results show that existing models still struggle to solve Chinese character riddles.
-As a riddle dataset, it can also be used as a tool to evaluate how well a model can deal with figurative language and commonsense.
+First, we crawl Chinese character riddles from the Internet.
+In order to cover more characters in CC-Riddle, we take a compromise way that combines model generation and manual filtering.
+We collect glyph, pinyin and meaning information and utilize them to finetune a pre-trained BART\cite{lewis2019bart} model as the riddle generation model.
+All riddle candidates generated by the fine-tuned model are gathered and filtered manually to construct the target dataset.